Tips and recommendations for healthy travel to top destinations

 All Americans visiting Nigeria should register online with the U.S. Department of State before departure.
 This will inform the office of your travel plans within the country and will allow them to reach out in the case of an emergency or evacuation.

-Once in Tunisia, the information for the U.S. Embassy is:
+Once in Nigeria, the information for the U.S. Embassy is:

 U.S. Embassy in Nigeria